thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 - Start Date: 2025-08-19
 - RFC PR: (leave this empty, it will be filled in after RFC is merged)

+# Summary

+This RFC proposes suggestions on when and to what degree LLMs should be used within the Thousand Brains Project, or by those wishing to contribute to its development.

 # Motivation

 LLM code-assistants have the potential to improve the productivity of coders.
 More generally, there is optimism that AI tools might accelerate science.
 At the same time, their use can introduce non-intuitive drawbacks.
 The aim of this RFC is to describe these in more detail, and agree on what guidance we should ask of both ourselves and the community.